alnj2010/Regcheq-challenge/README.md

 The latter will fill the databse with documents to test.

-Open http://localhost:8000 to view it in your browser.
+Open http://localhost:8000/api-docs/ to view the apidocs in your browser.

 ## Deploy local (developer mode)